Skip to main content

 • “Not too clicky, not too grindy, with fun synergies and meaningful upgrade choices.”

-• “My one critique of this game is that getting prestige points takes way too long, it seems like it's more so to make the game take longer so users get more play time, which is fine, but when it takes 40 minutes to an hour to load one point it starts to feel more tedious, and you can't really progress without them.”
+• “My one critique of this game is that getting prestige points takes way too long; it seems like it's more to extend play time, which is fine, but when it takes 40 minutes to an hour to load one point, it starts to feel tedious and progression is blocked.”

 • replayability